bhikkhu-manual/bhikkhu-manual/manuscript/markdown/vinaya/requisites.md

 The witness then says:

-'Ahaṃ tesaṃ dammi.' '*I give it to them.*'
+'Ahaṁ tesaṁ dammi.' '*I give it to them.*'

 or

-'Ahaṃ *uttarassa* bhikkhuno ca *tissassa* sāmaṇerassa dammi.'\
+'Ahaṁ *uttarassa* bhikkhuno ca *tissassa* sāmaṇerassa dammi.'\
 '*I give it to Bhikkhu Uttaro and Sāmaṇera Tisso.*'

 *Vin.IV.122*

-To share a bowl: ‘cīvaraṃ’ → ‘pattaṃ’
+To share a bowl: ‘cīvaraṁ’ → ‘pattaṁ’

 If more than one article is to be shared substitute the plural form as in [Generally Addressing](#general-address) above.